r-bit-rry/QSBets/README.md

 ```
 or run individual scripts as needed (e.g., deepseek.py or stock.py).

+## Project Workflow & Pending Tasks

+The system follows a clear #codebase flow:
+1. Data is fetched from multiple sources (Nasdaq, news feeds, SEC filings, etc.).
+2. Summaries are generated using Azure OpenAI and Ollama services.
+3. JSON reports are produced.
+4. DeepSeek is used to analyze the reports and generate insights.
+5. High-rated stocks trigger immediate Telegram notifications.
+6. Final markdown report is generated.

+**Future Tasks:**
+- ☐ Integrate additional high-quality news sources and ensure structured aggregation.
+- ☐ Develop a dedicated workflow to analyze SEC 10Q and 10K reports.
+- ☐ Conduct competitive analysis for specific stocks and related industries.
+- ☐ Implement a separate sentiment analysis flow from Reddit to filter out noise.

 ## Additional Notes
 - **API Keys:** Remember to generate and securely store API keys before running the application.
 - **VENV:** Always activate your virtual environment before installing new packages or running commands.
 - **UV Tool:** If the project requirements change or another uv tool is needed, update the installation command accordingly.

+## Contribution Guidelines
+- Feel free to submit issues or pull requests for improvements and bug fixes.

 Happy coding!